jonco5555/Payment-Scheme/docs/threat-model.md

 $$

 Since `r` is a uniformly random scalar in `Z_q` known only to the client, and `H'` is a uniformly random element of `G₂` from the server's perspective, the distribution of `H'` is **independent** of the underlying `TokenPayload` given the adversary's view.

-### Formal reduction

-The unlinkability of this scheme reduces to the **one-more discrete logarithm (OMDL)** assumption on the BLS12-381 curve, which is a standard assumption for blind BLS signatures.

-!!! info "Reduction sketch"
-    Suppose an adversary A can link Mint to Pay with advantage ε.
-Then we build an algorithm B that uses A to solve OMDL: B simulates the servers honestly, receives blinding queries from A, and uses A's linking output to correlate group elements — contradicting OMDL hardness.

-### What breaks if blindness is removed

-Without blinding, the server would see `H(TokenPayload)` directly during Mint.
-When the same `TokenPayload` appears inside a spent token during Pay, the server trivially links the two operations.
-Blind signatures are therefore **necessary** for unlinkability, not merely an optimization.

 ## Unlinkability Through the Protocol